 Thus, selflessness and generosity of the volunteers at Harmandir Sahib shows that not only is this beautiful temple made of gold, but so are the hearts of the devotees who come to worship here.

-This was Indeed, one aspect of the Golden Temple.
+This was True, one aspect of the Golden Temple.
 There are many other facts with the interesting historical background to it like the formation of the Akal Takht, which will soon follow in our next section.
 Stay tuned!